davidsday/go-tdd/README.txt

 <LocalLeader>t to activate goTestParser.
 If I desire to use vim-go's
 :GoTest command, I call it just like that.

+The second benefit from above was a "marginally better go test experience".  vim-go reports [SUCCESS] in directories with no test files at all or where there are test files but they are empty, or where one, or many tests are skipped.
+I am not an old Golang hand, but this does not strike me "[SUCCESS]".
+Especially if I am looking at a code base that is new to me, I don't want my tools reporting these situations as "[SUCCESS]".
+So in goTestParser I have incorporated a "Yellow Bar", message for situations which are not directly due to a failing test but which the developer should be aware of, as described above, thus providing that "marginally better go test experience" I mentioned above.

-goTestParser provides its own go test parser, written in golang, somewhat simpler than vim-go's and synchronous instead of asynchronous, which parses the 'go test -v -json' output and in turn, provides a further processed JSON structure which details for a small Vimscript what message, and in what color to deliver.
+To accomplish this, goTestParser provides its own go test parser, written in golang, somewhat simpler than vim-go's and synchronous instead of asynchronous, which parses the 'go test -v -json' output and in turn, provides a further processed JSON structure which details for a small Vimscript what message, and in what color to deliver.
 It also provides to Vim a quickfix list of test failures and/or skipped tests which Vim loads for your use. goTestParser's synchronous invocation of 'go test -v -json -cover' has not really been noticeable in my use patterns.
 I rarely see go test take more than a few hundredths of a second to complete even hundreds of tests.
 Most reported times are in the thousandths of seconds.

+I should point out that my goTestParser parser is simpler than vim-go's by a good margin.  vim-go bends over backwards to accomodate old Golang versions.
+Vim-go's code to accomplish launching go test asynchronously is over 16K long.  vim-go has code to parse stack traces for panics, I simply notify you that there was a panic.
+That is to say, if you need or value these things, you might well find goTestParser is not for you.
+I use it everyday though and have barely even noticed the differences.

+Suffice it to say, if there is a skipped, failed, or passed test, you will know about it.
+You'll know the percentage of code coverage, and cyclomatic complexity of your code.
+If there are problems not related to a failed test, you will be notified in a yellow bar.

 In this style of development, the RedBar/GreenBar (and YellowBar)s are the primary layer of communication with the developer, so goTestParser loads